-• Connect the power supply cable of the blast machine with the site supply or filter unit.
-Make sure that the correct electric supply is available (400V, 50Hz, 32A CEE type-plug).
+- Check the main power cable and the dust hose for damage.
+Replace or repair all damaged parts before starting the machine. - Connect the machine to the filter unit with the dust hose.
+Use hose clamps at the connections. - Check setting of the outlet damper on the filter.
+Some types of machines require lower airflows. - Connect the power supply cable of the blast machine with the site supply or filter unit.
+Make sure that the correct electric supply is available (400V, 50Hz, 16A CEE type-plug). - Fill the separator equally with the selected abrasive (see Chapter 3) up to the bottom of the separator tray.

-Check the function of the ground failure circuit breaker by pressing the test button!

-- Fill the separator equally with the selected abrasive (see Chapter 3) up to the bottom of the separator tray.
 The magnetic feed valve has to be closed while doing this. - Check that the filter dust bin is empty.
 Comply with local waste treatment regulations considering the removed materials.